A Copula-based variational autoencoder for uncertainty quantification in inverse problems: application to damage identification in an offshore wind turbine: Conclusions and future work

 \section{Conclusions and future work}

-This paper presents a comprehensive comparison of different distributional models for approximating the latent-space posterior in a Variational Autoencoder (VAE) architecture, applied to the inverse problem of damage identification in FOWT mooring systems.
-We evaluate three distinct approaches: a Gaussian Mixture (GM) with a diagonal covariance matrix, a GM with a full covariance matrix, and a Gaussian Copula model with Gaussian marginals.
-We compare the performance of the three approaches using the same case study as in our previous work \cite{Navamuel_wes2025}, where we explore the testing performance, the computational cost during training, and the scalability to higher-dimensional spaces.
+\textbf{Paper overview:} This paper constructed and compared different probabilistic models for approximating the posterior distribution of a VAE architecture designed to identify damage in FOWT mooring systems.
+We assessed three distinct approaches: a truncated GM model with a diagonal covariance matrix, a truncated GM model with a full covariance matrix, and a Gaussian copula model with truncated Gaussian marginals.
+We compared the performance of the three approaches by assessing their testing performance and the computational cost of training.

-The analysis demonstrates that for the two-dimensional problem of identifying biofouling and anchoring damage, the Gaussian Copula provides a highly efficient and scalable solution.
-It achieved the highest log-likelihood on the test set with the fewest parameters, indicating a superior performance with significantly fewer parameters compared to the Gaussian Mixture approaches, especially as the dimensionality of the problem increases.
-The results reveal that while the full-covariance GM can capture complex dependencies effectively, its computational cost and the number of parameters to estimate grow prohibitively with the number of components and dimensions.
-The Gaussian Copula, in contrast, offers a powerful alternative for modeling the dependence structure of the latent variables.
+Numerical experimentation demonstrates that the copula approach provides an efficient methodology for solving the two-dimensional problem of identifying biofouling and anchoring damage.
+Indeed, it achieved superior performance on the test set, using fewer parameters, compared to the GM approaches.
+These results suggest that copula-based VAEs offer a scalable methodology for tackling higher-dimensional problems The analysis conducted in Section~\ref{sec:stochasticity_effect} confirms the limitations of diagonal covariance approaches, which are unable to capture correlations.
+In contrast, the full covariance and copula models enhance prediction accuracy, suggesting that accounting for correlations is crucial for identifying FOWT damage.
+Additionally, the copula approach appears to be more robust, as its distribution is tightly concentrated around the optimal performance region, with shorter lower tails and closer outliers.
+These observations suggest that copula-based VAEs offer a robust and efficient technology for FOWT damage assessment.